List of people pardoned or granted clemency by the president of the United States: Dwight D. Eisenhower

-It is important to note that "until the Eisenhower Administration, each pardon grant was evidenced by its own separate warrant signed by the president.
-President Eisenhower began the practice of granting pardons by the batch, through the device of a "master warrant" listing all of the names of those pardoned, which also delegated to the Attorney General (or, later, the Deputy Attorney General or Pardon Attorney) authority to sign individual warrants evidencing the president's action."
+"Until the Eisenhower Administration, each pardon grant was evidenced by its own separate warrant signed by the president.
+President Eisenhower began the practice of granting pardons by the batch, through the device of a 'master warrant' listing all of the names of those pardoned, which also delegated to the Attorney General (or, later, the Deputy Attorney General or Pardon Attorney) authority to sign individual warrants evidencing the president's action."

 John F. Kennedy

 Democratic president John F. Kennedy pardoned, commuted, or rescinded the convictions of 575 people.
 Among them are: